konstruktoid/honeypot-passwords/README.md

-# Honeyport account and password list
+# Honeypot account and password lists

 This repository contains the account names and passwords gathered from running [a SSH honepot](https://github.com/konstruktoid/ansible-cowrie-rootless).